-In the United States alone, there are currently over 210 Million licensed drivers, and that number will only continue to increase.
+In the United States alone, there are currently over 210 Million licensed drivers (and over 300,000 Uber drivers), and that number will only continue to increase.
 According to a 2013 report from the U.S. Department of Transportation's National Highway Traffic Safety Administration, there were 5,615,000 accidents in the US in 2012.
 In 2011, there were 5,338,000 accidents.
 With car accident numbers so high, it's surprising how few people know the most important steps to take after a crash.

 - Take a deep breath and stay calm

 - Check for injuries; call an ambulance when in doubt